 In order to dispel any remaining doubt about the Regulative Principle of Worship, consider the following New Testament passages which serve to confirm it.

-(5) “WHAT SONGS SHOULD WE SING IN WORSHIP?” — Many churches today are embroiled in “worship wars” over whose preferences should determine the content of congregational singing.
-We believe that the Scriptures themselves provide a plain and peaceable solution to all of this unfortunate controversy.
+(5) “WHAT SONGS SHOULD WE SING IN WORSHIP?” — Many churches today are embroiled in “worship wars” over whose preferences should govern congregational singing.
+We believe that Scripture itself provides a plain and peaceable solution to this unfortunate controversy.
 The only praise songs that should be sung in worship are those which God’s Word has specifically authorized us to sing.
 Of course, the next logical question is, What praise songs has God’s Word authorized us to sing?

 To answer this question, we must briefly survey the history of singing praises to God as recorded for us in the Bible.